0atman/noboilerplate/scripts/38-autism.md

 notes:

-In software engineering, when a bug, crash, or other incident happens, we try to identify what happened with an incident review.
+In software engineering, when a bug, crash, or other incident happens, we try to identify the cause and stop it happening again with an incident review.

 The same principles work for me for figuring out what went wrong with a societal interaction incident.

 This is an example of applying the scientific method to our mental health.
 - Observe the incident.
 - Hypothosise the cause
 - Come up with a theory that could change the situation next time.
-- Test that theory when it happens.
+- Test that theory the next time you're in that situation.

 Let's look at a concrete example that all too many people have experienced.